TrueNAS AppsTrueNAS Apps: Tutorials

 Enter the path inside the container to mount the storage for the share volume in Mount Path.

-Select Migration Mode if migrating third-party data.
-Enter the server address for the SMB share in Server, the path to mount the SMB share in Path, and the share authentication user credentials in User and Password. domain is an optional field for the share domain name.
+Enter the server address for the SMB share in Server, the path to mount the SMB share in Path, and the share authentication user credentials in User and Password.
+(Optional) enter the share domain name in domain.

 Permissions are currently limited to the permissions of the user that mounted the share.